letstri/vaxee/docs/query.md

 If you are using some server-side rendering (SSR) framework, you can use the `suspense` function to fetch the data before rendering the component.

+::: warning
+If you are not using `suspense`/`execute`/`refresh` in SSR to wait for the data to resolve, the request will be **send twice** due to the client-side rendering, which can lead to hydration errors.
+Use these functions to wait to the query promise resolve, so it won't be fetched again on the client-side.
+If you want to fetch the data only on the **client-side**, you need to [disable](#ssr) the `ssr` option.
+:::

 ::: tip
 The `suspense` function is **not** responsible for **fetching data**, even if you call it multiple times.
 Its purpose is to allow you to wait for the promise inside the `query` function to resolve.
 To fetch the data, you need to call the `execute` or `refresh` function.
-:::

-::: warning
-If you are not using `suspense`/`execute`/`refresh` in SSR to wait for the data to resolve, the request will be **send twice** due to the client-side rendering.
-These functions are waiting to save the data in the store, so it won't be fetched again on the client-side.
-If you want to fetch the data only on the **client-side**, you need to disable the `ssr` option.
 :::

 ```ts